Acero-AD/youcook/README.md

 I think it ended up being a better solution that has less friction for the user.

+### Leftouts

+* Update and edit recipes.
+Same process as create so I gave 0 value.
+* Users login.
+For allowing creating I would be interesting so not everyone freely do it.

 ## AI
 For the project I have used some AI.

 * Supermaven: As a copilot
 * V0: Design and frontend help
 * ChatGPT: for general questions and discussions about different approaches.

 ## User Stories